samboy/rg32hash/README.md

 argument given to it in to a hex digest string compatible with sqa/do.test.sh.
-Note that Javascript treats a string of Unicode characters as a string where each character is its own number between 0 and 1114112; since the RG32 code assumes that each code point is between 0 and 255, I use https://github.com/mathiasbynens/utf8.js in rg32test.js to convert a Javascript string in to a form which is
+Note that Javascript treats a string of Unicode characters as a string where each character is its own number between 0 and 1114111; since the RG32 code assumes that each code point is between 0 and 255, I use https://github.com/mathiasbynens/utf8.js in rg32test.js to convert a Javascript string in to a form which is
 1) Unicode compatible (anything above 127 becomes multiple numbers)
 2) Standards compliant

-If the Javascript string is not converted first, Unicode characters with a numeric value above 255 will be converted in to an eight-bit number by rg32.js.
+If the Javascript string is not converted first, if the characters are all in ISO 8859-1, we will get the rg32hash as if the hash were given an ISO 8859-1 string; any Unicode characters with a numeric value above 255 (i.e. not in ISO 8859-1) will be converted in to an eight-bit number by rg32.js (to prevent the hash state from being corrupted).